Who runs this website and how do I know the information is reliable?

-- Clinic and medical group electronic record information is submitted directly to MN Community Measurement's custom built, secure Data Portal for the Asthma, Colorectal Cancer, Diabetes, Depression and Vascular care measures.
+- Clinic and medical group electronic record information is submitted directly to MN Community Measurement's custom built, secure Data Portal for the Asthma, Colorectal Cancer, Diabetes, and Vascular care measures.

 - The Healthcare Effectiveness Data and Information Set (HEDIS) uses insurance company claims to measure performance.
 It's collected by the National Committee for Quality Assurance (NCQA), and MN HealthScores publishes the results for medical groups in Minnesota.
 This is the data source for many of the medical group measures.

 - The Minnesota Hospital Association collects information for hospitals based on Agency for Healthcare Research and Quality (AHRQ) recommendations.
 Through a partnership with MHA, MN HealthScores publishes the information.
 This is the data source for most of the hospital measures.

 - Patient experience information for hospitals uses a similar survey, known as the Hospital CAHPS survey.
 MN HealthScores publishes this information through our partnership with MHA.